shays10/jvmworkshop/README.md

 The app goes over the data and calculates the average likes for video per country.

-1. In your terminal navigate to ??? a and run ???.
-Your app crashed.
+1. In your terminal navigate to LikesCalculator execute `/.compile.sh` and `./run.sh`.
+Your jetty server should be up and running.
-2. Run it with a JVM flag to automatically take a heap dump on OOM.
-3. Investigate the heap dump.
-4. Run the app again, this time with -Xmx???
+2. In a separate terminal window run `./create_load.sh`
 5. Monitor it.
 Do you think there is a leak?
-(Solution is here ???)

 Solution [is here](/LikesCalculator/solution/Solution.md)